aar2dee2/ButterBeer/app_creation.md

     In registration_changeset/3, added `:first_name, :last_name, :username` to the cast function, added validate_length for :username and validate_required for :first_name, :last_name and :username. (validate_required for :email and :password is already called in the validate_email and validate_password functions).

-    Finally adding a unique_constraint for :email and :username
+    Finally adding a unique_constraint for :username (unique_constraint for :email is already called in validate_email)

     This is the updated registration_changeset/3 function:
     ```